dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 Most transferred domains will be extended the minimum required extension period.
 For example, `.com` domains will always be extended one year when they are transferred.

 The price of this extension is included in the transfer fee.

+### DS records

+Before delegating your domain to DNSimple make sure that you first [enable DNSSEC for the domain](/articles/dnssec/#enabling-dnssec) in order to safely remove the DS records from your current provider.